Simran-Sodhi/drug-design-dynamics/README.md

    git clone https://github.com/Simran-Sodhi/drug-design-dynamics.git

-## Folder Structure
+## Project Structure
-PLAS20K/: Contains datasets related to the PLAS20K project.
+- `PLAS20K/`: Contains datasets related to the PLAS20K project
-Rshiny/: Scripts and resources for the R Shiny application.
+- `Rshiny/`: Scripts and resources for the R Shiny application
-SPICE/: Data and scripts pertaining to the SPICE project. machineLearning/: Machine learning models and training scripts. metropolisMethod/: Implementation of the Metropolis algorithm.
+- `SPICE/`: Data and parsing scripts pertaining to the SPICE project
+- `machineLearning/`: Machine learning models and training scripts
+- `metropolisMethod/`: Implementation of the Metropolis algorithm